-Like any taxpayer, a partnership (and a limited liability company taxed as a partnership, generally referred to herein as a “partnership”) can engage in a like-kind exchange under IRC Section 1031 to defer paying tax on capital gains.
+Like any other taxpaying entity, a partnership (and a limited liability company taxed as a partnership, generally referred to herein as a “partnership”) can engage in a like-kind exchange under IRC Section 1031 to defer capital gain taxes.
 Difficulties can arise, however, when the individual partners desire different outcomes with regard to the sale of property by the partnership.
 Some partners may wish for the partnership to stay together and do an exchange; others may want to do their own exchange with their portion of the property; still others may wish to receive cash and simply pay the tax.
 What alternatives are available to the partners?

 PARTNERS DOING SEPARATE EXCHANGES

-One method for accomplishing this, known as a “drop and swap,” involves the liquidation of a partnership interest by distributing an interest in the property owned by the partnership.
-After completion of the “drop,” the former partner will have converted his or her partnership interest into an interest in the actual property itself, as a tenant-in-common with the partnership.
-The property can then be sold, with the former partner and the partnership each entitled to do what they wish (sale or exchange) with their respective interests.
+One method for accomplishing this, known as a “drop and swap,” involves the liquidation of the partnership interest by distributing a different type of interest in the real property owned by the partnership.
+This process of liquidating the partnership is the “drop.”
+After completion of the drop, the (former) partners will have converted their partnership interests into exchangeable interests in the underlying real property itself, as a tenant-in-common with the partnership.
+The property can then be sold, with the former partners each entitled to do what they wish (sale or exchange) with their respective interests.

 Related to the “drop and swap” is the “swap and drop.”
-This involves the same two steps, but in reverse order.
-The partnership completes the exchange (the “swap”), and then distributes an interest in the replacement property to the departing partner.
+This involves the same two steps but in reverse order.
+The partnership completes the exchange (the “swap”) and then distributes an interest in the replacement property to the departing partner or partners.

-Both the “drop and swap” and the “swap and drop” alternatives raise potential holding period issues.
-If the “drop” occurs close in time to the “swap” (or vice versa), there may be some question as to whether the relinquished property (or replacement property) was “held for investment.”
-Also, if the drop appears too close in time to the swap, the partner’s exchange may be deemed an exchange by the partnership under the Court Holding case (See Commissioner v.
+If the drop appears too close in time to the swap, the partner’s exchange may be deemed an exchange by the partnership under the Court Holding case (See Commissioner v.
 Court Holding Co., 324 U.S. 331, 65 S.Ct.
-707 (1954) .
+707 (1954).
+This depends on whether the partnership has agreed to sell the property before the drop occurs.
+Also, if the drop and the swap occur too close in time, the question arises whether the taxpayer ever really owned qualifying interest in the property.
 Clearly, the more time that passes between the “drop” and the “swap” (or vice versa), the better.

 Regarding the above issues, a line of federal cases (Bolker, Mason, Maloney, etc.) provides taxpayer-friendly authority against challenges by the IRS.
-However, some state taxing authorities (notably, the California Franchise Tax Board) aggressively challenge exchanges, and argue that they are not bound by these federal cases.
+However, some state taxing authorities (notably, the California Franchise Tax Board) aggressively challenge 1031 exchanges and sometimes narrowly interpret these federal cases.
 Also, changes made in 2008 to the federal partnership tax return (IRS Form 1065) make it easier to detect when drop and swap transactions have occurred, thus making such transactions more vulnerable to challenge by taxing authorities.

 In some instances, a majority of the partners may want the partnership to complete an exchange, but one or more of the other partners may want to be “cashed out” with the sale of the relinquished property.
 One way to accomplish this is for the partnership simply to receive cash from the sale in an amount sufficient to purchase the departing partners’ partnership interests.
 This cash, however, would be “boot,” and would require the partnership to allocate the resulting gain among all of the partners.

-A better alternative, known as a partnership installment note (“PIN”) transaction, results in the gain associated with the “boot” being recognized only by the departing partners.
+Another alternative, known as a partnership installment note (“PIN”) transaction, results in the gain associated with the “boot” being recognized only by the departing partners.
 In a PIN transaction, instead of receiving cash, the partnership receives an installment note in the amount necessary to cash out the departing partner(s).
 The note is transferred to the departing partner(s) as consideration for their partnership interests.
-If at least one payment under the note is to be received in the year following the exchange, then the gain associated with the note will be taxed under the Section 453 installment method, and recognized only when the actual payments are received by the departed partner(s).
+If at least one payment under the note is to be received in the year following the exchange, then the gain associated with the note should be taxed under the Section 453 installment method and recognized only when the actual payments are received by the departed partner(s).

 EXCHANGES FOLLOWED BY CONTRIBUTION

-When an individual completes an exchange and then immediately contributes the replacement property to an entity, or when an entity exchanges property immediately after receiving it as a contribution, a holding period issue could arise.
+When an individual completes an exchange and then immediately contributes the replacement property to an entity, or when an entity exchanges property immediately after receiving it as a contribution, an issue of whether property or a partnership interest was received could arise.
 Such an issue was resolved in the taxpayer’s favor in the Magneson case, which involved an exchange by an individual, followed immediately by a contribution of the replacement property to a general partnership.
-Magneson provides useful authority against challenge by the IRS, and the same logic was applied at the state level in the Marks in Oregon, although its application in other states is not clear.
+The same logic used in Magneson was applied at the state level in the Rago case in California.

 ELECTION UNDER SECTION 761

-As stated above, partnership interests are specifically excluded from the application of Section 1031.
-A very narrow exception applies to a partnership that has elected, under Section 761(a), not to be subject to the partnership taxation provisions of Subchapter K. The election applies only to a partnership: (i) for investment purposes only and not for the active conduct of business; (ii) where the partners hold title to the property as co-owners; (iii) where each owner reserves the right to separately take or dispose of his or her share of the property; and (iv) which has no active trade or business.
-If a partnership makes such an election, a partnership interest will be treated as an interest in the underlying assets, and can be exchanged under Section 1031.
+As stated above, partnership interests do not qualify for application of §1031.
+A very narrow exception applies to a partnership that has elected, under Section 761(a), not to be subject to the partnership taxation provisions of Subchapter K. The election applies only to a partnership: (i) organized and operating for investment purposes only and not for the active conduct of business; (ii) where the partners each directly hold title to the property as co-owners; (iii) where each owner reserves the right to separately take or dispose of his or her share of the property; and (iv) which has no active trade or business.
+If a partnership owning real property makes such an election, a partnership interest will be treated as an interest in the underlying assets and can be exchanged under §1031.